pivotlabs-vc/innovation-graph/docs/README.schema.md

 ## Facts

 The knowledge graph represents a collection of assertions of facts.
-Starting with a collection of facts about my cats:
+By way of example, this document starts with a collection of facts about my
+cats:

 - Fred lives with Hope
 - Fred is a cat